jungyeul/computational-tools-for-linguistic-analysis-ubc/README.md

 ## office hours
+* Jungyeul has a difficulty to connect to Internet on Friday October 15.
+Send an email for any question during OH.

 * Jungyeul (Instructor): 9-10 am on Friday (in-person or online) [[zoom](https://ubc.zoom.us/j/4232149833?pwd=NDRpUFR4VjVWM2Qyd2sweGpNaFBadz09)].
 Otherwise, upon appointment.
 To schedule an appointment, please send me an email, jungyeul _at_ mail.ubc.ca
 * Edith (TA): 3:30-4:30 pm on Friday (online) [[zoom](https://zoom.us/j/6819608527?pwd=UHViTnhMYjM5enhiR1lBMWZKR2sxdz09)].
 Or send her an email at icoates1 _at_ mail.ubc.ca